Hoops Rumors Glossary

 As its name suggests, the biannual exception can only be used every other year.
 Even if a team uses only a portion of the exception, it becomes unavailable the following year.

 The biannual exception is available only to limited number of clubs, even among those that didn’t use the biannual the season before.
 Teams with player salaries, cap holds and cap exceptions that add up to less than the salary cap lose their biannual exception, as well as their full mid-level exception and any trade exceptions.
-They must use their cap room to sign players.
 Additionally, teams lose access to the biannual exception when they go more than $4MM over the tax threshold, exceeding what’s known as the tax apron.
 So, only teams over the cap but under the tax apron can use the biannual exception.

 If a team uses all or part of the biannual exception, it triggers a hard cap for that season.
 Clubs that sign a player using the biannual can’t go over the tax apron at any time during the season in which the contract is signed.

-The biannual exception provides for a starting salary of $2.077MM in 2014/15.
-That’s approximately 3% greater than the starting salary in a biannual deal this past season, and the figure will continue to rise by about 3% each year under the collective bargaining agreement.
+The biannual exception provides for a starting salary of $2.139MM in 2014/15.
+That’s approximately 3% greater than the starting salary in a biannual deal this past season, and the starting salary of the biannual exception will continue to rise by about 3% each year under the collective bargaining agreement.
 A biannual contract can be for either one or two seasons, with a raise of 4.5% for the second season.
-Teams also have the option of splitting the exception among multiple players.
-The bi-annual exception becomes pro-rated starting on January 10th, so it’s rarely used for late-season signees.
+Teams also have the option of splitting the exception among multiple players, though that happens much less frequently than it does with the mid-level exception, since a split biannual deal wouldn’t entail much more than the minimum salary.
+The biannual exception starts to pro-rate on January 10th.

 The mid-level exception is the most common way for NBA teams that are over the salary cap to sign free agents from other clubs.
 Teams can make use of the mid-level every season, and they can split it among multiple players.
 Different mid-level exceptions apply based on a team’s proximity to the cap.